czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 |   23433 |        3036 |             629 |          158 |            2.01e-17 |

-While there appears to be significant overlap between the two sets, I wouldn't say it's a slam dunk based on these samples alone.
-Analysis of more of our data might help identify a set of genes that are consistently poorly-amplified.
+While there appears to be significant overlap between the two sets, I wouldn't say that we have identified a consistent set of under-amplified genes.
+Analysis of more tissues and cell types might clarify matters.

 ### Conclusions

 In the end we've built a relatively simple model of PCR and sampling, and it produces data that look qualitatively like the data we really observed.
 One open question is whether the distribution of PCR efficiencies is realistic.
 A bimodal distribution _might_ reflect that some proportion of cDNA sequences form dimers or otherwise impede PCR, but a unimodal distribution is more intuitive.
 It's possible that we're missing yet another mechanism in this process that would naturally lead to the behavior we're seeing.

-While this blog post is mostly about a particularly confusing plot and trying to understand its behavior, it was not a purely theoretical exercise.
+While this blog post is mostly about trying to understand a particularly confusing plot, it was not a purely theoretical exercise.
 There are a few ideas that arise from this model of our data.

- 1. Looking at these plots and how they are affected by noise has emphasized the importance of UMIs for getting a good estimate of gene expression.
+ 1. **UMIs are really useful.** Looking at these plots and how they are affected by noise has emphasized the importance of UMIs for getting a good estimate of gene expression.
 By having a strong statistical model for how the data are generated, we can more easily identify genes with heterogeneous expression within a cluster.
 This level of detail is much more difficult to resolve when read counts are affected by amplification noise.
- 2. We spent a fair amount of time trying to recreate the shadow on the left side of the FACS plot, but we haven't discussed the implications of that shadow.
+ 2. **Too much PCR is likely harmful.** We spent a fair amount of time trying to recreate the shadow on the left side of the FACS plot, but we haven't discussed the implications of that shadow.
 According to our model, those are genes that have very low PCR efficiency and may not have been amplified at all during the second PCR step.
 Nevertheless, we are recovering those reads from the sequencer at a rate consistent with their expression.
 This suggests that we might be able to optimize our protocols by doing fewer rounds of library amplification.
 That would allow us to improve our sequencing throughput, either by sequencing more cells at once or by sequencing the same number of cells much more deeply.
- 3. When we are confident that we have a homogenous cluster of cells, the plots above show us a natural method of imputing gene expression values when they are missing, even in the face of PCR noise.
+ 3. **We should be able to fill in our matrix.** When we are confident that we have a homogenous cluster of cells, the plots above show us a natural method of imputing gene expression values when they are missing, even in the face of PCR noise.
 The proportion of cells with ≥1 read is a good predictor of the number of UMIs in each cell, and this holds true even when the reads themselves are subjected to a biased PCR process.
 The points in the second plot have shifted to the right but not up or down, so it's possible the effect of amplification can be removed by fitting a curve to the top left of the graph.
 However, when we are not confident of a homogenous population this becomes much riskier, and it is harder to have that confidence in the face of noisy reads.

 ### Related Work